 Upon explaining I would be met with looks of suspicion, and then disappointment from having met such a diabolical liar, a ne'er-do-well with a strange ulterior motive to spread algorithm-related falsehoods.

-"It's just hit the same wall four times though...", and they would turn away with pain in their eyes.
+"It's just hit the same wall four times though...", and they would turn away with a look of pain in their eyes.

 Apparently there's been the same issue programming the shuffle feature in iTunes and Spotify, where listeners have complained of hearing the same song or artist too frequently or infrequently.